-- Never deposit animal waste in a river, stream, irrigation ditch, dry well, or storm water conveyance - Clean up after your livestock.
-Remove manure frequently. - Minimize overcrowding.
-Keep the number of animals proportional to the size of the confinement area so manure does not become unmanageable and accumulate. - Relocate livestock to an area that is not sloped to drain to a storm water conveyance or waterway. - Provide vegetated buffers between confinement areas and the road. - Provide more land and rotation of animals to allow vegetation to recover and limit manure accumulation. - Divert water to swales or other areas where it will not enter a waterway. - When walking or riding animals, remove waste promptly from any storm water conveyance.
+- Never deposit animal waste in a river, stream, irrigation ditch, dry well, or stormwater conveyance - Clean up after your livestock.
+Remove manure frequently (also required by MMC 6.07.1010 and 6.07.430). - Minimize overcrowding.
+Keep the number of animals proportional to the size of the confinement area so manure does not become unmanageable and accumulate. - Relocate livestock to an area that is not sloped to drain to a stormwater conveyance or waterway. - Provide vegetated buffers between confinement areas and the road. - Divert water to swales or other areas where it will not enter a waterway. - When walking or riding animals, remove waste promptly from any stormwater conveyance.